-There are 100's of accounting definitions, bookkeeping terms and bookkeeping definitions here in my accounting terms glossary.
+Accounting Definitions D - There are hundreds of accounting definitions, financial meanings and bookkeeping terms here in my accounting terms glossary.

-Use this page as an accounting resource to help improve your bookkeeping knowledge of accounting and bookkeeping terms starting with the letter D.
+Use this as an accounting resource to help improve your knowledge of bookkeeping terms starting with the Letter D.

 To distribute among a number of persons.
 To consider, discuss, or administer; take action with.
 To trade or do business with.
 The act of distributing.
 A transaction or bargain.